 How big is the largest wave you've ever surfed?
-If you're proud of a wave's height, it's time to take a look at the weight of the waves you can't escape.
+Wave height is one thing; the weight of waves is quite another.

 Getting pounded.
 We know how it hurts.
 Whether we get caught on the inside or we miss an unexpected wave set, it's always tough to feel the weight of the salted water on our head and back.

 When a wave breaks, it loses part of its energy.
-But until then, those liquid curtains will not wait for the rider's lucky escape, in order to fall over the flats.
+But until then, those liquid curtains will not wait for a rider's lucky escape in order to fall over the flats.
 It's heavy stuff, no doubt about that.

-Now, let's do the math.
+So let's do some math.
 According to physicists, a breaking wave can apply a pressure of between 250-6000 pounds per square foot (1220-29294 kilograms per square meter), depending on its height.
-Can you handle the numbers?
+Can you handle numbers like this?

 There are many variables involved.
-The salinity of the water (the world's average is of 3.5%), the height, thickness and width of the falling lip, the winds involved in the equation, speed, etc. Although the human body will not literally "feel" those massive numbers, it will definitely taste it.
+The salinity of the water (the world's average is of 3.5%); the height, thickness and width of the falling lip; the winds involved in the equation; traveling speed; etc. Although the human body will not literally "feel" those massive numbers, it will definitely feel something.

-Now, another example from the average surfer's perspective.
-Imagine a 20-inch (50 centimeter) thick lip, that is only 3.2 feet wide, in a summer three-foot wave.
+Another example from the average surfer's perspective: imagine a 20-inch (50 centimeter) thick wave lip, only 3.2 feet wide, in a summer three-foot wave.
 Total weight?
 A solid 500 kilograms (1100 pounds).

 The weight of a wave lip can be tremendous.
-So, make sure your duck diving skills are up-to-date.
-Protect your head and your back, too, because oxygen will almost feel like a secondary need.
+So make sure your duck diving skills are up-to-scratch.
+Protect your head and your back, too, because under such weight, obtaining oxygen will almost feel like a secondary need.